 Contribution Limits: Contribution limits for employees in a SEP IRA are whichever is the least out of:

-For self-employed people, the annual contribution limit is decided by a special calculation.
+For self-employed people, the maximum amount you can contribute in a given year is decided by a unique calculation.

 Solo 401(k)

-Plan Overview: A Solo 401(k) plan, also known as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan for businesses with no employees or whose only employee is a spouse.
-Solo 401(k)s function about the same as employer-sponsored 401(k) plans, and you can make contributions as both an employer or employee with pre-tax money.
-This offers more savings than SEPs or IRAs, however the additional opportunities for saving are often counteracted by having less investment options available.
-In an individual 401(k) plan, you can make either traditional deferrals (with pre-tax money) or Roth deferrals (with after-tax money).
+Plan Overview: A Solo 401(k) plan, also known as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan for sole proprietors or those who only employ a spouse.
+Solo 401(k)s function in the same same way as employer-sponsored 401(k) plans, and you can make contributions as both an employer or employee with pre-tax money.
+This offers more savings than SEPs or IRAs, however the possibility of greater retirement savings is often counteracted by more limited investment options.
+In an individual 401(k) plan, you can make either traditional or Roth deferrals, which each enjoy the same tax advantages as their IRA contribution counterparts.

-Eligibility: Only sole proprietors and their spouses have access to individual 401(k)s.
+Eligibility: Only business owners and their spouses have access to one-participant 401(k)s.

 Contribution Limits: As a self-employed individual with a solo 401(k) plan, you can make two types of contributions: